eKristensen/beer/README.md

 # Code formatter

 There is no single way to do it.
-But PSR-2-R is the target: https://github.com/php-fig-rectified/fig-rectified-standards
+But [PSR-2](https://www.php-fig.org/psr/psr-2/) is the target.

 ## One way to do it: